 5 Career Change Resume Tips to Get You an Interview

-Factory Floor Manager with 15+ years of experience working with people.
-Seeking to leverage my management and people skills to work as a Sales Representative at Draperies Incorporated.
-I have an Associates degree in Communication and am proficient at meeting targets and quotas.
+Team Lead with 15+ years of experience.
+Seeking to leverage my management and people skills to work as a Sales Representative at Drapes Inc. I earned a Bachelor’s degree in Communication and meet all deadlines and targets with which I’m tasked.

-2. Follow With a Tailored Experience Section Focusing on Skills
+2. Tailor Your Experience Section to Focus on Relevant Skills

-- Responsible for meeting targets and quotas.
-Increased the team’s overall efficiency by 10% after altering work processes in my first six months as manager.
+- Responsible for meeting deadlines.
+Raised team’s efficiency by 10% after altering work processes in my first four months as manager.

-3. Use the XYZ Approach to Describe Achievements
+3. Illuminate Your Accomplishments with the XYZ Approach

 In situation X, I did Y, which led to Z.